 Ports connected to KVM target servers (blades and standard servers) are displayed in blue.
 Right-click on any of these ports to open the Port Action menu.
-For more information, see Port Action Menu (on page 20).
+For more information, see Port Action Menu (on page 22).

-Ports with no CIM connected or with a blank CIM name, a default port name of Dominion-KX3_Port#is assigned, where Port# is the number of the KX III physical port.
+If a KX III port has no CIM connected or is connected to a CIM with no name, a default port name of Dominion\Dominion-KX3\Port# is assigned to the port.
+Dominion\KX3 is the device model and Port# is the number of the KX III physical port.